daniel-yj-yang/distance-metric/README.md

 It is unitless and scale-invariant.

-When the distribution (in terms of the covariance matrix) is an identity matrix, the distance is the same as the Euclidean distance.
+When the distribution (in terms of the covariance matrix) is an identity matrix, the distance is the same as the **Euclidean distance**.

 <hr>
 4. <a href="https://en.wiktionary.org/wiki/Manhattan_distance">Manhattan distance</a>